NativeScript/docs-v7/core-concepts/bindings.md

 page.bindingContext = source;
 ```

 Setting a converter function and a parameter within the bindingContext is very useful for ensuring proper convertion of data.
 However, this is not the case when `listview` items should be bound.
-The problem comes from the fact that the bindingContext of a `listview` item is a data item, which is a part of `any` collection (array), and to apply a converter - the converter and its parameters should be added to the data item, which will result in multiple converter instances.
+The problem comes from the fact that the bindingContext of a `listview` item is a data item, which is a part of `any` collection (array), and to apply a converter &mdash; the converter and its parameters should be added to the data item, which will result in multiple converter instances.
 Tackling this problem with NativeScript is fairly simple.
 Binding infrastructure seeks for an application level resources to find a proper converter and parameters. <Comment: The previous sentence does not make sense to me.
 What is the subject and what action is it doing?> Soyou could add the converters in the resources in the application module.
 To be more clear, examine the following example (both XML and JavaScript):

 <Comment: __Example 7: Please insert an SEO-friendly code caption.__>
 ``` XML